KatelynCurtiss/js-if-statement-starter/instructions.md

 If they have more than $100.00 in their account, use the JS alert ( ) method to display an alert box that says: Woohoo!
 You're rich!

-Otherwise, recommend that they start adding $10.00 per week to their savings account.
+Otherwise [else], recommend that they start adding $10.00 per week to their savings account.

 ### An IF/ELSE IF statement